+- Sec.

-101. Declaration of policy.
+- 101. Declaration of policy.

-Sec.

-102. Surveillance by Congress.
+- 102. Surveillance by Congress.

-103. Definitions.
+- 103. Definitions.

-104. Administration of chapter.
+- 104. Administration of chapter.

-105. Contract Settlement Advisory Board; com-
+- 105. Contract Settlement Advisory Board; composition; duties.

-position; duties.

-106. Basis for settlement of termination claims.
+- 106. Basis for settlement of termination claims.

-107. Settlement of subcontractors' claims.
+- 107. Settlement of subcontractors' claims.

-108. Interim financing.
+- 108. Interim financing.

-109. Advance or partial payments to subcontrac-

-tors; excessive payments, interest, liability

-of war contractor.
+- 109. Advance or partial payments to subcontractors; excessive payments, interest, liability of war contractor.

-110. Guarantee of loans, advances, etc.
+- 110. Guarantee of loans, advances. etc.

-111. Termination of contracts.
+- 111. Termination of contracts.

-112. Removal and storage of materials.
+- 112. Removal and storage of materials.

-113. Appeals.
+- 113. Appeals.

-114. Court of Federal Claims.
+- 114. Court of Federal Claims.

-115. Personal financial liability of contracting of-
+- 115. Personal financial liability of contracting officers.

-ficers.

-116. Repealed.
+- 116. Repealed.

-117. Defective, informal, and quasi contracts.

-118. Administration.

-119. Fraudulent claims, vouchers, statements,

-etc.; jurisdiction.

-120. Powers and duties of contracting agencies.

-121. Administrator of General Services; additional duties

-122. Use of appropriated funds.

-123. Delegation of authority by Administrator of

-General Services.

-124. Effective date; applicability to lend lease con-

-§ 101.
+- Defective, informal, and quasi contracts. - Administration.
+Fraudulent clair - Fraudulent claims, vouchers, statements, etc.; jurisdiction. - 120.
+Powers and duties of contracting agencies. - 121.
+Administrator of General Services; additional duties. - 122.
+Use of appropriated funds. - 123.
+Delegation of authority by Administrator of General Services. - 124.
+Effective date; applicability to lend lease contracts. - 125.
+Exemption of certain contracts outside continental United States or in Alaska.

+§101.
 Declaration of policy

-The Congress declares that the objectives of this chapter are- $\,$ tinental United States or in Alaska.
+The Congress declares that the objectives of this chapter are-

-Exemption of certain contracts outside con-

-- (a) to facilitate maximum war production during the war, and to expedite reconversion from war production to civilian production as war conditions permit; - (b) to assure to prime contractors and subcontractors, small and large, speedy and equitable final settlement of claims under terminated war contracts, and adequate interim financing until such final settlement; - (c) to assure uniformity among Government agencies in basic policies and administration with respect to such termination settlements and interim financing; - (d) to facilitate the efficient use of materials, manpower, and facilities for war and civilian purposes by providing prime contractors and subcontractors with notice of termination of their war contracts as far in advance of the cessation of work thereunder as is feasible and consistent with the national security; - (e) to assure the expeditious removal from the plants of prime contractors and subcontractors of termination inventory not to be retained or sold by the contractor; - (f) to use all practicable methods compatible with the foregoing objectives to prevent improper payments and to detect and prosecute fraud.
+(a) to facilitate maximum war production during the war, and to expedite reconversion from war production to civilian production as war conditions permit;

+(b) to assure to prime contractors and subcontractors, small and large, speedy and equitable final settlement of claims under terminated war contracts, and adequate interim financing until such final settlement;

+(c) to assure uniformity among Government agencies in basic policies and administration with respect to such termination settlements and interim financing;

+(d) to facilitate the efficient use of materials, manpower, and facilities for war and civilian purposes by providing prime contractors and subcontractors with notice of termination of their war contracts as far in advance of the cessation of work thereunder as is feasible and consistent with the national security;

+(e) to assure the expeditious removal from the plants of prime contractors and subcontractors of termination inventory not to be retained or sold by the contractor;

+(f) to use all practicable methods compatible with the foregoing objectives to prevent improper payments and to detect and prosecute fraud.